citp/privacy-policy-historical/p/pl/plu/pluralsight.com.md

 This Privacy Policy applies only to our Site.
 The Site may contain links to other web sites not operated or controlled by us.
 The policies and procedures described here do not apply to web sites or other services that Pluralsight does not operate or control.
 These links from our Site do not imply that we endorse or have reviewed those web sites or other services.
 We suggest contacting those services directly for information on their privacy policies.

+#####  California Resident Privacy Rights

+Under California law, California residents are entitled to certain privacy rights concerning their personal information.
+If you are a California resident, you have the right to ask us for a notice identifying the categories of your personal information that we shared with third parties for their direct marketing purposes in the previous twelve (12) months.
+You may make this request twice a year, free of charge; see the “Contact Us” section below for details on where to send such requests.
+You will need to provide information that will allow us to verify your identity to ensure continued protection of your personal information.
+We do not share personal information with third parties for their direct marketing purposes without your consent, which may be withheld or withdrawn at any time.

 #####  Information about our participation in Privacy Shield

 Pluralsight participates in and has certified its compliance with the EU-U.S. and the Swiss-U.S. Privacy Shield frameworks.
-We are committed to subjecting all information received from the European Union (“ **EU** ”) and European Economic Area and Switzerland which constitutes “personal data” subject to the EU’s and Switzerland’s privacy laws (“ **EU and Swiss Personal Data** ”), in reliance on Privacy Shield, to the applicable Privacy Shield Principles.
+We are committed to subjecting all information received from the European Union (“ **EU** ”), the United Kingdom (“ **UK** ”), the European Economic Area and Switzerland which constitutes “personal data” subject to the EU’s, the UK, and Switzerland’s privacy laws (“ **EU, UK, and Swiss Personal Data** ”), in reliance on Privacy Shield, to the applicable Privacy Shield Principles.
 To learn more about Privacy Shield and to view our certification, visit the U.S. Department of Commerce’s Privacy Shield List (<https://www.privacyshield.gov/list>).
 Our compliance with applicable Privacy Shield Principles is further described as follows:

-**_Collection and use; Purpose._** Pluralsight collects and uses EU and Swiss Personal Data as described in the sections above about how we collect and use personal information.
+**_Collection and use; Purpose._** Pluralsight collects and uses EU, UK, and Swiss Personal Data as described in the sections above about how we collect and use personal information.

-**_Third party disclosure._** We may disclose EU and Swiss Personal Data as described in the sections above about how and when we disclose personal information.
+**_Third party disclosure._** We may disclose EU, UK, and Swiss Personal Data as described in the sections above about how and when we disclose personal information.

-**_Security._** Pluralsight protects the security of EU and Swiss Personal Data during transfer and storage as described in the sections above about how we protect personal information.
+**_Security._** Pluralsight protects the security of EU, UK, and Swiss Personal Data during transfer and storage as described in the sections above about how we protect personal information.

-**_Onward transfer._** Where Pluralsight transfers personal data from the EU or Switzerland, we do so under the Privacy Shield framework.
+**_Onward transfer._** Where Pluralsight transfers personal data from the EU, UK, or Switzerland, we do so under the Privacy Shield framework.
 Pluralsight maintains contracts with third parties who act on behalf of Pluralsight and to whom we transfer personal data that restrict their access, use, and disclosure of personal data in compliance with our Privacy Shield obligations.
-Pluralsight complies with the Privacy Shield Principles for all onward transfers of EU and Swiss Personal Data, including the onward transfer liability provisions.
+Pluralsight complies with the Privacy Shield Principles for all onward transfers of EU, UK, and Swiss Personal Data, including the onward transfer liability provisions.

-**_Access and choice._** Residents of the EU and Switzerland whose personal data Pluralsight has directly collected may request access to, and the opportunity to correct, amend, or delete such personal data.
-To submit such requests or raise any other questions, please contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#087b7d7878677a7c4878647d7a69647b616f607c266b6765).
+**_Access and choice._** Residents of the EU, UK, and Switzerland whose personal data Pluralsight has directly collected may request access to, and the opportunity to correct, amend, or delete such personal data.
+To submit such requests or raise any other questions, please contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#04777174746b767044746871766568776d636c702a676b69).
 Pluralsight reserves the right to take appropriate steps to authenticate an applicant’s identity and charge a reasonable fee before providing access and deny requests, except as required by the Privacy Shield principles.

 **_Recourse; enforcement; liability._** Pluralsight complies with the Privacy Shield Principles for recourse, enforcement and liability.
 Pluralsight uses a third party (outside compliance review) agent to assure compliance with this Privacy Policy and periodically verifies that this Privacy Policy is accurate, comprehensive for the information intended to be covered, prominently displayed, completely implemented and accessible and in conformance with Privacy Shield principles.
-You may direct inquiries or complaints concerning our Privacy Shield compliance to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#562523262639242216263a2324373a253f313e227835393b).
+You may direct inquiries or complaints concerning our Privacy Shield compliance to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#ec9f999c9c839e98ac9c80999e8d809f858b8498c28f8381).
 Pluralsight will respond within 45 days.
 If we fail to respond or if our response did not satisfactorily address your concern, you may file a report with our U.S.-based third party dispute resolution provider (free of charge) at  _<https://feedback-form.truste.com/watchdog/request>_.
 Pluralsight has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU in the context of the employment relationship.
 Under certain conditions, more fully described on the Privacy Shield website at <https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint>, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

-**_Jurisdiction.  _**With respect to EU and Swiss Personal Data received or transferred pursuant to the Privacy Shield framework, Pluralsight is subject to the regulatory investigation and enforcement powers of the U.S. Federal Trade Commission.
+**_Jurisdiction.  _**With respect to EU, UK, and Swiss Personal Data received or transferred pursuant to the Privacy Shield framework, Pluralsight is subject to the regulatory investigation and enforcement powers of the U.S. Federal Trade Commission.

 The Site may, from time to time, make chat rooms, message boards, news groups, or other public forums available to its users, whether by way of our own services or by way of the services or features of a third party.
 Any information that is disclosed in these areas becomes public information and you should exercise caution when using these areas and avoid posting any personal or sensitive information.
 If a separate login is required to use these areas, please be aware that you may need to also log out separately.